Rajpratik71/linux-manPages/slabtop.md

               Display usage information and exit.

 SORT CRITERIA
-       The following are valid sort criteria used to sort the individual slab caches  and  thereby  determine what are the "top" slab caches to dis‐ play.
+       The following are valid sort criteria used to sort the individual slab caches and thereby determine what are the "top" slab caches to display.
 The default sort criteria is  to  sort  by  the number of objects ("o").

        The sort criteria can also be changed while slabtop is running by pressing the associated character.

        character   description                header
        a           number of active objects   ACTIVE